What is the Best Eye Surgery for Astigmatism?

-While we certainly do a large volume of LASIK procedures at Woolfson Eye Institute, we feel that one of the most important aspects of a successful eye surgery is to make sure we match each patient with the procedure that is best for their particular situation.
+One of the most important aspects of a successful eye surgery is to make sure the patient is ideally matched with the procedure that is best for their specific vision problem.

 What is astigmatism and how is it diagnosed?